 Hearing loss can be caused by many different causes.
-Age, disease and injury generally contribute to the inability to hear.
+Age, disease, and injury generally contribute to the inability to hear.
 Repeated exposure to loud noise over time can damage the delicate structures of the ear, and ultimately, the ability to hear.
-Family history, genetics and even medications can contribute to hearing loss.
-Environmental factors such as exposure to cold weather conditions can also affect the hearing.
+Family history, genetics, and even medications can contribute to hearing loss.
+Environmental factors such as exposure to cold weather conditions can also affect hearing.

 Exostosis can be prevented by following some safety precautions

 - Dry your ears after a surf session and keep them warm.

 - Protect the ears from extreme weather using earplug or surf plugs ear